MiguelSR/metalmap/README.md

 # Metal Map

+Click here to see the live map!
+[Metal Map][metalmap]

 This is a map visualization of all bands listed on Metal Archives with [CartoDB][cartodb].
 Check my other project [Metal Scraper][metalscraper] to fully understand where the data come from.

-You can see the live version [in its GitHub project page][metalmap].
+I've made it with ES6 syntax, Babel and GULP just for fun.
+Not really needed.

 [cartodb]: http://www.cartodb.com
 [metalscraper]: https://github.com/MiguelSR/metal-scraper